ThomasAnkhe/Users_Manual/README.md

 Additionally, future updates of the manual and source code will consider the integration of more robust and accurate **phase retrieval algorithms**, to enhance the quality of the reconstructed images.

-We are also exploring the development of a **graphical user interface (GUI)** that will allow users to configure and run simulations — as well as analyze results — without directly interacting with the Jupyter Notebook.
-This aims to streamline the workflow and make the tools more accessible and efficient for a broader range of users.
+We are also exploring the development of a **graphical user interface (GUI)** that will allow users to analyze results without directly interacting with the Jupyter Notebook (for no precise reason at all honestly).